 Information in the following applications sections is not part of the TI component specification, and TI does not warrant its accuracy or completeness.
-TI's customers are responsible for determining suitability of components for their purposes, as well as validating and testing their design implementation to confirm system functionality.
+TI's customers are responsible for determining suitability of components for their purposes.
+Customers should validate and test their design implementation to confirm system functionality.

-10.1 Application Information
+9.1 Application Information

-The TPS25940xx-Q1 device is a smart eFuse.
+The TPS25940x-Q1 device is a smart eFuse.
 It is typically used for Hot-Swap and Power rail protection applications.
 It operates from 2.7 V to 18 V with programmable current limit, overvoltage and undervoltage protection.
 The device aids in controlling the in-rush current and provides fast turn-off during reverse voltage conditions for systems such as USB ports prone to Short-to-Battery faults, Servers, Power Back-up Storage units and RAID cards.
 The device also provides robust protection for multiple faults on the sub-system rail.